sightsdev/SIGHTSVision/README.md

 $ python hazmat.py -h
 ```

+### ZED SDK
+The spatial mapping script uses the ZED SDK to interface with ZED, a depth-sensing camera from StereoLabs.

+### YOLO Object Detection
+This project will eventually contain Darknet binaries, which we will reference as a tool to make detections in our current program.
+Darknet is an implementation of the YOLO algorithm by AlexeyAB (https://github.com/AlexeyAB/darknet).
+It is among the most widely used open-source implementations of YOLO.

 Use the -vs flag for the video source. w for webcam, r for robot camera.
 ```
 $ python hazmat.py -vs w